PrefectHQ/prefect-recipes/devops/infrastructure-as-code/aws/s3-eventbridge/README.md

 # S3 Eventbridge

-This recipe demonstrates how to make calls to the Prefect API when new files land in S3.
-To start with, you can create an event in Prefect, and you can run a deployment, passing the event details as a parameter.
+This recipe demonstrates how to run a deployment when new files land in S3.
+Essentially, S3 sends a notification to EventBridge, which in turn calls the Prefect Cloud API.
+We assume that the flow being run takes a single input named `detail` of type `dict`.
+The recipe can be extended to use any other EventBridge supported trigger event.

 ## Example

+The following example will run the deployment `d9b5b9e0-1b1a-4b1e-9b1b-1b1a4b1e9b1b` anytime a new file appears in `s3://my-bucket/inbox`:

 ```hcl
 module "s3_eventbridge_to_prefect" {